chrfrantz/IG-Parser/README.md

 Note: Either version allows interactive switching to the respective other while preserving encoded statement information.

+See [Revision history](changelog.md) for detailed overview of changes.

 ## Overview

 IG Parser is a parser for IG Script, a formal notation for the representation institutional statements (e.g., policy statements) used in the Institutional Grammar 2.0.
 The parser can be used locally, as well as via a web interface that produces tabular output of parsed statements (currently supporting Google Sheets format).
 In the following, you will find a brief introduction to syntactic principles and essential features of IG Script, followed by a set of examples showcasing all features.
 As a final aspect, deployment instructions for IG Parser are provided.